raft-tech/TANF-app/tdrs-services/parser/README.md

 task backend-pytest-go-integration
 ```

 For integration tests in CI, CircleCI reuses the existing backend docker-compose stack, including PostgreSQL and the Django migration flow, before running the Go parser integration suite with `DATABASE_URL` pointed at that migrated test database.
-Integration tasks carry `production` mode and therefore write records, parser errors, datafile metadata, and summaries to production tables.
+Integration tasks carry `go-only` mode and therefore write records, parser errors, datafile metadata, and summaries to production tables.

 Celery routing is initially controlled by the Django `go_parser_mode` feature flag.
-On a data file's first dispatch, Django evaluates the master enabled state and `rollout_percentage`, reads `config.mode` (`shadow` or `production`), and persists the resolved `disabled`, `shadow`, or `production` route on the production `DataFile`.
+On a data file's first dispatch, Django evaluates the master enabled state and `rollout_percentage`, reads `config.mode` (`go-shadow` or `go-only`), and persists the resolved `python-only`, `go-shadow`, or `go-only` route on the production `DataFile`.
 Existing rows with a null route are assigned lazily.
 Later reparses reuse the persisted route, so flag or rollout changes affect only unassigned files.
-A missing, disabled, excluded, or invalid flag persists `disabled` and routes the file to Python.
+A missing, disabled, excluded, or invalid flag persists `python-only` and routes the file to Python.

 The persisted route is included in every Go task payload.
 The Go worker does not re-read the mutable flag, and shadow data-file rows do not duplicate the routing field.